 “Every child in Columbia Public Schools and throughout Boone County will have the opportunity to experience place-based learning through t his project,”

-subsequent quarantine. - The project is the result of a partnership between Columbia Public Schools and the Missouri Department of Conservation.
-Land for the school was donated by Hank Waters and Vicki Russell.
+- The project is the result of a partnership between Columbia Public Schools and the Missouri Department of Conservation.
+Hank Waters and Vicki Russell donated land for the school.

-- Phase One construction includes the building of the pavilion, funded by the Missouri Department of Conservation, and the construction of the Council House, made possible by a gift from the Audubon Society.
+- Phase One construction included the pavilion, funded by the Missouri Department of Conservation, and the Council House, made possible by a gift from the Audubon Society.

 - Additional support from the Orscheln Foundation and the Columbia Public Schools Foundation brought the project funds to 75 percent of the goal.

-- The house will be a circular structure where students will convene each day.
-It will accommodate about 140 students with four classrooms, a fireplace, and an adjacent accessible restroom.
+- The house is a circular structure where students will convene each day.
+It accommodates about 140 students with four classrooms, a fireplace, and an adjacent accessible restroom.

 - The Nature School offers accessibility without barriers, a key element in the district’s commitment to achievement, enrichment, and opportunity for all students.

-- Upon completion, the Nature School will be an opportunity for fifth graders throughout Boone County to be immersed in experiential, nature- and place-based learning with access to experiences such as hiking and fishing through Three Creeks Conservation Area.
+- The Nature School is an opportunity for fifth graders throughout Boone County to be immersed in experiential, nature- and place-based learning with access to experiences such as hiking and fishing through Three Creeks Conservation Area.